uscore2/uscore2.github.io/_posts/2019-01-01-uscore2-project-round-up-2018-quarter-4.md

 At the event members of the Uscore2 team made presentations about:

-- peer reviews and the Sendai Framework
+- Peer reviews and the Sendai Framework
-- how to conduct a peer review
+- How to conduct a peer review
-- case studies drawn from project experience
+- Case studies drawn from project experience
-- the Impact Evaluation Methodology developed as part of the project
+- The Impact Evaluation Methodology developed as part of the project
-- learning points gathered throughout the project
+- Learning points gathered throughout the project

 ### Viggiano, Amadora and Salford Peer Review Presentations